Permission management

 A debusine instance hosts one or more scopes.

 Scopes are potentially separate and unrelated entities.
-They can have some kind of effective relationship, like in the case of Debian and LTS, or be completely distinct, like in the case of two separate customers hosted on the same Debusine instance in a software as a service arrangement.
+They should be broad.
+For example two separate customers hosted on the same Debusine instance in a software as a service arrangement.

 User